Mansour (TV series)

-Mansour (Arabic: منصور) is an Emirati cartoon.
+Mansour (Arabic: منصور) is an Emirati—Gulf Arabic‑language—computer‑animated children’s television series.
 It was created to engage young Arab audiences in their native customs, culture, and heritage.

 Plot

 The show revolves around Mansour, an excitable, curious 12 year old who tends to live life to its fullest.
 Throughout the show, Mansour finds himself thrown into numerous escapades alongside his friends and family, teaching both Mansour and the audience important morals and lessons along the way.